krzsztfwtk/dna-compressor-benchmark/README.md

 - Of the compressors tested, `bsc -b2047` is the best all-around choice for genome data: best compression ratio in both `exp1` and `exp2`, and the cheapest total cost/TB when run on Linux.
 - `bsc` was much faster on Linux thanks to working `OMP_NUM_THREADS` multithreading and CUDA acceleration, neither of which were successfully replicated on the Windows build.
 It is rather a toolchain issue, not a limitation of the compressor itself.
-- `zcm` was a surprise: a little-known, closed-source, experimental tool that placed second in cost ranking
+- `zcm` was a surprise: a little-known, closed-source, experimental tool that placed second in cost ranking.
 - Larger genomes compress better in relative terms, so batching/concatenating smaller files before compression is preferable to compressing them individually, where feasible.
 - Different bacteria have different amounts of repeated data in their DNA, so they compress differently.